injamamulhak0804/Testing_app/README.md

 - make API for card menu in body component.
 - Design a card list and make responsive it.
 - Make a link for each card link components
-- Find a sepecific card that route into the new component
+- Create a route for each specicific card
+- create a list of recommended items.
+- create a list up and down function.